Voter Model stability with respect to conservative noises: Introduction

 In order to precisely state our main result, let us first recall the voter model.
 Towards the noise sensitivity issue, we consider a sequence of graphs from the outset.
 Fix a growing sequence of finite connected graphs $G_{n} = (V_{n}, E_{n})$ and a parameter $p \in (0,1)$.
 From here on, whenever we consider a sequence of graphs $(G_n)_{n \in \N}$, we will always assume $G_n$ has $n$ vertices.
 Let $\eta_{0} \in \{0,1\}^{V_{n}}$ denote the initial opinion of the voter model, whose entries are independently sampled with distribution $\ber(p)$.
 Let also $\omega$ denote an independent sequence of uniformly chosen directed edges in $E_{n}$.
 The voter model is now defined in terms of the initial configuration $\eta_{0}$ and the sequence $\omega$ as follows: Given the configuration at time $k$, $\eta_{k}$, and $\omega(k+1) = (x,y)$, we let voter $y$ copy the opinion of voter $x$, i.e.

 It is well known that for any connected graph $G_{n}$, consensus is reached almost surely, i.e., all opinions must eventually agree.
 We denote this (random) consensus opinion by $f_{n}(\eta_{0}, \omega)$.
 Since our results will not depend on the value of $p \in (0,1)$, we omit it from the notation.
-Formal definitions can be found in Section~\ref{prelim}.
+A formal definition can be found in Equation \eqref{eq:voter_step}.

-We now introduce the dynamics we are interested in.
-We will change not the initial opinions, but the sequence $\omega$.
+We now introduce the noise we are interested in.
+We will change not the initial opinions, but the sequence $\omega$, reflecting a perturbation in the dynamics of the voter model.
 Given $t>0$, let $\omega_{t}$ denote the sequence of edge selections obtained by performing an interchange process on the initial sequence $\omega$ up to time $t$.
-This amounts to performing a Markov process in the sequence $\omega$ that switches the order of any two neighboring entries at rate one (see Section \ref{stabsec} for a precise definition).
+This amounts to performing a Markov process in the sequence $\omega$ that switches the order of any two neighboring entries at rate one (see Equation \eqref{eq:interchange_generator} for a precise definition).

-There are several dynamical versions of the Poisson process, and so different types of perturbation can be considered with respect to the order of the clock rings.
-For example, if each edge activation is removed at rate 1, and new edge activations are added at rate $1$ in space-time, then the stationary state is the Poisson process.
-This is the dynamic that was studied in \cite{Amir_2022}.
-It is also possible to consider a noise where the timing of the edge activations is fixed but the edge associated with an event is refreshed at some rate.
-One more, which we also consider in the present work, is a continuous version of $\omega_t$, where the times at which edges are activated evolve as independent Brownian motions.

 We now state the first main result of this paper, which will be proven in Section \ref{stabsec}: \begin{theorem} For any connected graph $G_{n}$ with $n$ vertices, maximum degree $\Delta_{n}$, and $t>0$,